Graffiti efforts having a positive impact

 How to report graffiti

-Call Penrith Council's free-call graffiti hotline on 1800 022 182 or fill in the online graffiti reporting form.
+Call Penrith Council's free-call graffiti hotline on 1800 022 182 or or raise a graffiti report using our online services portal.
 Please tell us as much information as possible, including:

 - Location of graffiti - street address, and the nearest cross street if possible